Article I. Name and Purpose

-Section C. Amendments must be approved by a majority of Chapter members in good standing voting by mail ballot or at a duly called special meeting.
+Section C. Amendments must be approved by a majority of Chapter members in good standing who vote, voting electronically, by mail ballot or at a duly called special meeting.
 Voting electronically is an acceptable alternative.

 Section D. Notice of approved changes to these Bylaws shall be published or distributed to all Chapter members (no later than sixty (60) days) following adoption.

 Article X. Dissolution of Chapter & Liquidation of Assets

 The Chapter may be dissolved by a vote of two-thirds of Chapter members in good standing.

 Section B. Upon dissolution of the Chapter, and after all of its liabilities and obligations have been paid, satisfied and discharged, or adequate provisions made therefore, all of the Chapter’s remaining assets shall be distributed to the Association for Talent Development, the Chapter’s national organization.